 7 Fruits That Keep Ripening After You Buy Them (and 7 That Don’t)

 When it comes to ripening, most fruit falls into two categories: climacteric and non-climacteric.
-Climacteric refers to those that ripen off the plant, through the production of ethylene gas.
-Non-climacteric refers to those that ripen before they’re picked.
-Check out our quick list of ripening and non-ripening fruits to make sure your next supermarket run is successful.
+Climacteric refers to those fruits that ripen off the plant, through the production of ethylene gas.
+Non-climacteric refers to fruits that must ripen before they’re picked.

 Fruits That Keep Ripening

 Do bananas ripen after picking?
 Yes!
-Bananas are picked before they’re ripe and only get more ripe as they sit.
+Bananas are picked before they’re ripe and only get riper as they sit.
 When shopping for bananas, look for ones that aren’t fully green or deep yellow.
 A banana that’s totally green might never ripen.
-A banana that’s too yellow, on the other hand, can get mushy fast (but older bananas are perfect for banana bread—here how to make it at home).
+A banana that’s too yellow, on the other hand, can get mushy fast (but older bananas are perfect for banana bread recipes).

-We all know how hard it is to get the perfect avocado.
-That’s because they are picked before ripening and they can turn from rock hard to mush seemingly overnight, foiling our plans for perfect guacamole.
+We all know how hard it is to choose the perfect avocado.
+That’s because they are picked before ripening, and they can turn from rock hard to mush seemingly overnight, foiling our plans for perfect guacamole.
 However, if you keep an eye on your avocados, you can catch them at just the right time.
 This is how to tell if an avocado is ripe.
 In a pinch, this is how to quickly ripen an avocado.

-Peaches also continue to ripen once they’re picked.
-When purchasing, look for peaches that are fragrant and have a slight give when you squeeze them.
-They will keep ripening at home, so be sure to use them up.
-If you find your peaches are just a touch underripe, just place them stem down on a dishtowel and lay another dishtowel over the top.
+Peaches will continue to soften after they’re picked.
+In the store, look for peaches that are fragrant and have a slight give when you squeeze them.
+If you find that your peaches are just a touch underripe, place them stem down on a dishtowel and lay another dishtowel over the top.
 This should help speed up the process.
-You can also pop them in a paper bag.
+You can also pop underripe peaches in a paper bag.

-Like bananas, you don’t want to buy peaches that are still green.
-Those were probably picked too early and won’t ripen normally.
-Also, just a word to the wise, red color doesn’t mean that peach is ripe—red skin is normal for certain varieties of peach.
+Just a word to the wise: red color doesn’t mean that a peach is ripe—red skin is normal for certain types of peaches.

-Plums are picked before they’re ripe and will ripen if allowed to sit on the countertop for a few days, or you can speed up the process by placing them in a brown paper bag.
+Plums are picked before they’re ripe and will ripen if allowed to sit on the countertop for a few days.
+You can also speed up the process by placing them in a brown paper bag.
 Does a plum’s flavor change as it ripens?
 Unlike bananas and peaches, plums do not become noticeably sweeter as they ripen, only softer.
 When shopping for plums, look for fruit that feels heavy in your hand and has a slight give.
 Soft plums are already past their prime.

 Blueberries ripen after picking, provided they’re picked at the right time.
 If a blueberry is white or green, it was picked too soon and won’t ripen.
 How can you tell which blueberries are ripe?
-Keep an eye out for full looking berries with a gray-blue color.
+Keep an eye out for full-looking berries with a gray-blue color.
 They should be ready to eat (or pretty close).

 Fruits That Don’t Ripen After Picking

 Strawberries don’t ripen once they’re picked, so if they don’t look ripe, they never will be.
 How can you tell which strawberries are the freshest?
-Look for a bright red color, a natural shine, and fresh looking greens.
+Look for a bright red color, a natural shine and fresh-looking green tops.
 Avoid berries with white tops or tips.
-Keep berries refrigerated, although they taste sweeter if you let them come to room temperature before eating.
+Keep berries refrigerated, although they will taste sweeter if you let them come to room temperature before eating.
 Learn more about how to use your crisper drawer to keep produce fresh.

-Since watermelons don’t keep getting riper, you want to make sure you choose a good one.
+You need to know how to tell if watermelon is ripe, because this fruit won’t ripen off the vine.
 Look for a buttery yellow spot on the melon.
 This indicates that the melon ripened in the field.
-A white or green underside means the melon was picked to soon.
+A white or green underside means the melon was picked too soon.
 Once you get it home, it will store for about two weeks in the fridge.

-Apples, no matter what the variety, should be picked at peak ripeness and kept in the refrigerator.
-There they should keep for several weeks.
+Apples, no matter what variety, should be picked at peak ripeness and kept in the refrigerator.
+They should keep for several weeks.
 You can also use produce freshness balls to absorb ethylene gas and keep the fruit ripe for longer.

-Like the other non-climacteric fruits, cherries, grapes, and citrus fruits don’t ripen once they’re severed from the plant that serves as their growth source.
-So what you see in the store is what you will get at home, and all of these should be stored in the fridge to keep them from perishing.
+Like the other non-climacteric fruits, cherries, grapes and citrus fruits don’t ripen once they’re severed from the plant.
+What you see in the store is what you will get at home, and all of these fruits should be stored in the fridge to keep them from going bad.